 1. How to Reset a Nest Thermostat

-• Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest and starts it back up while remembering your settings.
+• Restart: Deactivates your Nest before rebooting it with your settings.
 Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi